murilodamarioo/API-Courses/README.md

 > All requests below require an authenticated user of the TEACHER type.

 > [!TIP]
-> the DELETE, PUT and PATCH methods can only be completed by the course owner.
+> The DELETE, PUT and PATCH methods can only be completed by the course owner.

 <h3 style="color: #ff9904">Create a course - POST</h3>